-- Are you concerned about worsening myopia (short-sightedness) in your child or yourself?
+- Are concerned about worsening myopia (short-sightedness)

-- Do you enjoy going to the beach?
+- Enjoy going to the beach

 Click here to arrange your baseline initial examination to commence ortho-K

-Is it new?
+Is Ortho-K new?

 Orthokeratology was discovered almost by accident back in the 1960s but the technology then was too limited to provide good results.
 In recent years, advances in computerised corneal mapping & lens manufacturing technology allowed a huge increase in accuracy and reliability.